-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or liability.
-The liability, or in the absence of a principal market, in the most advantageous market for the asset or liability.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction SFRS(I) 1-1.112.a between market participants at the measurement date.
+The fair value measurement is based on the presumption that SFRS(I) 1-1.117.a,b the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or SFRS(I) 13.9 SFRS(I) 13.16 liability, or in the absence of a principal market, in the most advantageous market for the asset or liability.
 The principal or the most advantageous market must be accessible by the Group.